davidjsanders/dsandersAzure.github.io/_posts/2017-10-04-Welcome-to-the-new-site.markdown

 categories:
 - Welcome
 ---
-Welcome to the new website.
-This is a first for me using two technologies I really like; Jekyll (1) and GitHub Pages (2).
+Welcome to the new blog site (blogs.davidjsanders.com).
+This is a first for me using two technologies I really like for blogging and source control: Jekyll (1) and GitHub Pages (2).
 Jekyll is a static site generator and works hand-in-hand with GitHub pages to produce static sites.
 I'm still trying to figure out my way around them both, but so far so good ;)

+Update 10/10/17: The new website is also now live (www.davidjsanders.com)

 ### References
 1. Jekyll (n.d.) *Transform your plain text into static websites and blogs.*.
 Available at: [https://jekyllrb.com/](https://jekyllrb.com/)